erpnet/ErpNet.FP/PROTOCOL.md

 * "status" - The return format includes various messages, which are categorized as "statuses" (just normal messages), "warnings" and "errors".
 The messages can include some returned by the printer hardware or messages generated by the printing library.
 * "status"."ok" - The "ok" field contains "true" or "false" to allow easy differentiation between successful or unsuccessful printing operation.
 * "info" - This section contains information about the printed fiscal receipt:
-- "receiptNumber" - the printer internal consecutive number of the fiscal receipt.
-- "receiptDateTime" - the date and time when the receipt was printed, according to the printer internal date and time.
-- "receiptAmount" - the fiscal amount, as recorded by the fiscal printer.
-- "fiscalMemorySerialNumber" - the serial number of the fiscal memory module, recorded in the moment of the printing.
+"receiptNumber" - the printer internal consecutive number of the fiscal receipt, "receiptDateTime" - the date and time when the receipt was printed, according to the printer internal date and time, "receiptAmount" - the fiscal amount, as recorded by the fiscal printer, "fiscalMemorySerialNumber" - the serial number of the fiscal memory module, recorded in the moment of the printing.
 * "messages" - List of fiscal device or library response messages with "type", "text" and "code".